alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 !
 The detail view of forms stored in the database allows to view the uploaded files !
 Only users with the role "Database Manager" or with write permissions on the corresponding form file can edit the stored database entries
-* Unconfigured new form does not throw an error anymore when previewing it
+* Unconfigured new form does not throw an error anymore when trying to preview it
 - Improved formatting of generated text emails
 - Improved editor layout for forms by adding tabs